Chok Yue Zan Divulges The Memories of His Childhood’s Lost Paradise

 Sabah, Borneo is a beautiful place surrounded by lush forest and ocean.
 Unlike other kids, I am very lucky to grow up with my grandparents who were living in a beautiful paradise (forest).
 There are clean rivers where I can see all the fish dancing in the water, duck and geese singing for the fish, chicken and dogs chasing each other, cats sleeping all the time.
 This is all about my childhood happiness and joyful moments.
 I think my mum made the right decision for my childhood.

 The themes you have chosen over the past years are often been related to Paradise, or a “Lost Paradise”.
 Tell us more about this Paradise which is so vividly present in your art?

 Forest (paradise) means a lot to me.
-I remember the first time I was here in Kuala Lumpur, I easily get lost while in the big city.
-But I never get lost in the paradise.
-Trees and river always lead me to the correct direction.
-The paradise is a space; at the same time it is a guardian.
-I wish I could spend a long year in the paradise right now.
-Always good memories of living with my grandparents.
+I remember the first time I was here in Kuala Lumpur, I easily got lost while in the big city.
+But I never get lost in paradise.
+Trees and the river always lead me in the correct direction.
+Paradise is a space; at the same time, it is a guardian.
+I wish I could spend a long year in paradise right now.
+Always rem good memories of living with my grandparents.
 They taught me how to collect eggs in the right way and fruit picking in the garden.

 The concept of “Memory” is central to your art.
 How does it influence your vision of the future?

 My last solo exhibition “Retrospect of Paradiso” 2018 at Art Porters Gallery is a recollection of my childhood memory.
 In this exhibition, I pay homage to my family ties and the environment I lived in.
 It is a narrative about the connection between me and the paradise, and relationship with family.